nervosnetwork/rfcs/rfcs/0030-ensure-index-less-than-length-in-since/0030-ensure-index-less-than-length-in-since.md

 - `I` is less than `L`, or
 - `I` and `L` are both zero.

-In RFC17, the only rule change is the elimination of **Absolute Epoch With Fraction Value Normalization**.
+Comparing to RFC17, the only rule change is the elimination of **Absolute Epoch With Fraction Value Normalization**.

 ## Test Vectors